-Theodore Walter Rollins (later ‘Sonny’ Rollins) was born on 7 September, 1930, in Harlem, New York City.
+Theodore Walter Rollins (later “Sonny” Rollins) was born on Sept.
+7, 1930, in Harlem, N.Y.
 Growing up on Sugar Hill, Rollins became fascinated with music and jazz at an early age.
 At merely seven or eight years old, he received his first alto-saxophone.
 In his early years, through his parents and older siblings, Rollins discovered the likes of performers such as Fats Waller and Louis Armstrong.
 From there, his love of the saxophone was cemented.
-At the age of sixteen, Rollins traded his early fancy of the alto-sax to tenor saxophone in the hope of emulating his long-standing idol, Coleman Hawkins.
-Hawkins captivated Rollins through his command of the new music genre, ‘bebop.’
-Through performers such as Hawkins, young Rollins fell under the spell of the ‘bebop’ revolution.
+At the age of 16, Rollins traded his early fancy of the alto-sax to tenor saxophone in the hope of emulating his long-standing idol, Coleman Hawkins.
+Hawkins captivated Rollins through his command of the new music genre, bebop.
+Through performers such as Hawkins, young Rollins fell under the spell of the bebop revolution.

-In the early 50s, Rollins established a reputation amongst musicians and the general public as the “most brash and creative tenor on the scene.”
+In the early ’50s, Rollins established a reputation amongst musicians and the general public as the “most brash and creative tenor on the scene.”
 By 1956, Sonny began recording a number of impactful recordings under his own name.
-Valse Hot was played in the new style of bop in 3/4 meter, and Way Out West (1957) was Rollins’ first album to incorporate a trio of saxophone, drums, and double bass.
+Valse Hot was played in the new style of bop in 3/4 meter, and Way Out West (1957) was Rollins’s first album to incorporate a trio of saxophone, drums, and double bass.